oasisprotocol/adrs/0014-runtime-signing-tx-with-hardware-wallet.md

 #### Withdraw

-The `consensus.Withdraw` transaction has the following UI on the hardware
+The `consensus.Withdraw` transaction should have the following UI on the hardware wallet:
-wallet:

 <!-- markdownlint-disable line-length -->
 ```ledger